MicrosoftDocs/CommunityToolkit/docs/maui/alerts/snackbar.md

 > [!WARNING]
 > `Snackbar` on Windows can't be anchored to `VisualElement` and is always displayed as a default Windows Notification.

+> [!IMPORTANT]
+> `Snackbar` on Windows requires a **packaged (MSIX) app**.
+The underlying `AppNotificationManager` API is only available within a packaged app identity.
+If your app is not packaged, constructing a `Snackbar` will throw an `InvalidOperationException` with a descriptive message and a `HelpLink` pointing to this documentation.
+For unpackaged apps, consider using an alternative notification mechanism such as in-app UI alerts.

 `SnackBar` contains two events:

 - `public static event EventHandler Shown`